-"any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-The abuse can encompass, but is not limited to: psychological; physical; sexual; financial; and emotional."
+"Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional."

-All children can be direct or indirect victims of domestic abuse.
+All children can be victims of domestic abuse directly or indirect.
 Witnesses can be adversely affected by domestic abuse in the context of their home life, where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

 All staff understand the significant impact that Domestic Abuse can have on a child both at the time of the incident and longer term.
 The school follows the guidance set out within this policy to ensure the safety and wellbeing of children.
-Children who have experienced or witnessed Domestic Violence will be monitored and supported through the school pastoral care system.
+Children who have experienced or witnessed Domestic Violence will be monitored and supported.